 Best Video is presented by Fireball Cinnamon Whisky

 Getting in on the ground floor has always been our jam.
 These six Sydney up ’n’ comers are right on the cusp and we’re crowd-sourcing our crystal ball work, asking you to help us predict who’ll be hitting the big time next.
 Let us know which of these “only a matter of time” type of acts is the “only a matter of time”-est of them all.

 Next Big Thing is presented by Red Bull

 When they came over the airwaves, which of these six bona fide bangers had you feverishly disrobe, jump out of your moving Uber and roll onto the nature strip yelling “TUUUUUNE”?
 All of them?
 Well you can only vote for one so maybe just choose the song that made you roll the furthest yeah?

-Song of the Year is presented by APRA AMCOS
+Song of the Year is presented by Young Henrys

-Despite the digital age’s persistent threats to its primacy, the album is still the pre-eminent format – allowing artists the freedom to indulge their creativity in greater depth, and to make more complex and substantial statements.
+Despite the digital age’s persistent threats to its primacy, the album (and its relatives) is still the pre-eminent format – allowing artists the freedom to indulge their creativity in greater depth, and to make more complex and substantial statements.
 In 2019 these Sydney acts delivered cohesive collections that kept us locked in from start to finish.
-Which was your album of the year?
+Which was your record of the year?

 SMAC OF THE YEAR

 It’s the big one.
 Each year we single out one person whose contribution to our city’s cultural life demands recognition.
-Past winners include Music NSW’s Emily Collins, warrior for Sydney’s cultural economy; Sally Rugg, one of Marriage Equality’s strongest voices; and Artistic Director par excellence Lisa Havilah.
+Past winners include Heidi Lenffer, Music NSW’s Emily Collins, warrior for Sydney’s cultural economy; Sally Rugg, one of Marriage Equality’s strongest voices; and Artistic Director par excellence Lisa Havilah.
 This award is not open for voting.
-The winner will be announced on 11 February.
+The winner will be announced on January 27.